 Notice how the feed dogs are exposed on the right side.
 Some quilters believe they don't get enough traction with this foot because of it.

 My personal favorite.
 This one looks like your standard presser foot but with a flange on the right side as you sit facing your machine.
 The raw edges of your patches ride along this flange as you stitch.
-Starch your quilt fabric to make it even easier.
+Starch your fabric to make it even easier.

 NOTE: You must be able to adjust your needle position to use it properly.